eyedeekay/si-i2p-plugin/README.md

 What works so far:
 ------------------

+In the front, right now there are three "Parent" pipes which are used to delegate requests and order responses from the system which exists behind them and signal the interruption of the isolating proxy.
+It can't be hooked up to a web browser yet, but you might be able to work something out with like, socat or something.
+If you run the application ./si-i2p-plugin from this repository it will create a folder with the name "parent" containing the following named pipes.

+        parent/
+                send
+                     <- echo "desired-url" > parent/send
+                recv
+                     <- cat parent/recv
+                del
+                     <- echo "y" > parent/del

+At this point, no connection to either the SAM bridge or the i2p network has actually been made yet.
+The parent pipes are simply ready to make the connection when necessary.
+In order to make a request, pipe a URL into the parent/send pipe.
+To read out the most recent response, cat out the parent/recv pipe.
+Lastly to close all the pipes and clean up, echo "y" into parent/del.

-Right now it's a got a backend which uses named pipes to allow a user to send and recieve requests and get information about eepSites on the i2p network.
-It can't be hooked up to a web browser yet, but it does do what it's supposed to.
+Behind that, there is a system which uses named pipes to allow a user to send and recieve requests and get information about eepSites on the i2p network.
+If you were to, for instance, make a request for i2p-projekt.i2p through parent/send, it would look for the SAM session associated with that site(or create one if it doesn't exist) in a folder called "i2p-projekt.i2p".
-If you run the application ./si-i2p-plugin from this repository it will create a folder with the name i2p-projekt.i2p.
 Inside that folder will be 4 files corresponding to the named pipes:

         destination_url.i2p/
                             send